mihock/iana/inst/iana-shiny/help.md

 Iana currently lives on [Github](https://github.com/mihock/iana).
 You can get the latest version with the following commands:

 ```
-install.packages("devtools") # Only needed if you haven't already installed the package
+install.packages("devtools")
 library(devtools)
 install_github("mihock/iana")
 ```

+The first line is only needed if you haven't already installed the devtools package.

-### Links to Packages Used by Iana
+### Framework and Packages

+Iana is based on the [Shiny web application framework](http://shiny.rstudio.com/) by [RStudio](https://wwwwrstadio.com/).

 For psychometric analyses, Iana builds mainly upon the following packages: